 Of course, it wasn’t all sunshine and roses.
 NBC News published a piece, titled “Why Trump is trying to oust Maduro from Venezuela, but not other global dictators,” in which Andrea Mitchell rips the president for opposing Maduro but not others of whom she disapproves.
 Apparently, it is the Trump administration’s job to bring about the downfall of every evil dictator currently in power.

 As the anti-Maduro demonstrations continue, many are wondering how this latest bout will play out.
 The Venezuelan people have attempted to remove their president on multiple occasions, but they have not been successful.
 Maduro still has the support of the majority of the military and isn’t afraid to use violence to squash protests.
 Moreover, he has remained in power by targeting his political opposition and any journalists who dare to speak out against him.

 The United States has announced a plan to give $20 million in humanitarian aid to Venezuela due to the poor conditions in which its citizens live.
 Unfortunately, if Maduro remains in power, it is possible that these resources will never get into the hands of the people.
 With the military in his pocket, there’s a good chance he’ll retain power for now.
-But regardless of the outcome of this latest episode, it is abundantly clear that the people of Venezuela are ready for a change.We value your comments!
-Please weigh in on our comment section below.
+But regardless of the outcome of this latest episode, it is abundantly clear that the people of Venezuela are ready for a change.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com